briandrum/codes.forchagrin.com/_chapters/chapter-1161-subdivision-regulations.md

 engineering by the State Board of Registration as specified in Ohio R.C.
 4733.14.

-19. _(19)_ "Final plat" means the drawing on which the applicant’s plan of subdivision is presented to the Planning and Zoning Commission for approval.
+19. _(19)_ "Final plat" means the drawing on which the applicant's plan of subdivision is presented to the Planning and Zoning Commission for approval.

 20. _(20)_ "Halfstreet" means a street where one side is improved and developed